 Please call 781-585-0517 x 6284 to sign up or find out more.
 Ask for Hannele.

-The Board of Library Trustees meet on the first Tuesday of every month in the Library Meeting Room.
+The Board of Library Trustees meet on the first Tuesday of every month at the Kingston Town House.
+Meeting dates may be changed to accommodate holidays, Town Meetings, and other events.
 These meetings are open to the public.